webenablebv/Hangfire.Contrib/README.md

 }
 ```

 By default the Hangfire server and dashboard are enabled.
-The dashboard is configuredwithout a custom dashboard authorization filter, which means only local requests have access.
+The dashboard is configured without a custom dashboard authorization filter, which means only local requests have access.

 ### Creating jobs